 Yes, you can.
 You can likely find it at local health food stores and online like Amazon too.
 There are many brands of fucoidan supplements available.
 Studies showing which brand is the best to need to be conducted.

-How Much Iodine Is In Limu?
+How Much Iodine Does Limu Contain?

 Each 1 oz serving of Limu Original has less than 30 micrograms of iodine.
 This is very low.
-The low sodium levels are attributed to the Tongan limu used in the product.
+The low levels are attributed to the Tongan limu used in the product.

 For more on brown seaweed see these reviews:

 Limu Original has less than 2 grams of naturally occurring sugar per 2 oz serving.
 It also has